RamosCSV/RamosCSV/README.md

 ## About Me

-- 🎓 I'm currently pursuing a Master's degree in Computer Science at NOVA School of Science and Technology, Lisbon, Portugal.
+- 🎓 I'm currently pursuing a PhD degree in Computer Science at NOVA School of Science and Technology, Lisbon, Portugal.
 - 💡 My primary research focus is about advancing image/video generation models so they can generate coherent data.
 - 🏆 I and my team had the honor of winning the Amazon Alexa Prize TaskBot Challenge 2.